uber-research/atari-model-zoo/README.md

 research into understanding reinforcement learning agents.
 This project makes use of the excellent [Lucid](https://github.com/tensorflow/lucid) neural network visualization library, and integrates with the [Dopamine](https://github.com/google/dopamine) [model release](https://github.com/google/dopamine/tree/master/docs#downloads).

+A paper introducing this work was published at the Deep RL workshop at NeurIPS 2018: [An Atari Model Zoo for Analyzing, Visualizing, and Comparing Deep Reinforcement Learning Agents](https://drive.google.com/open?id=0B_utB5Y8Y6D5OHdCbjFuYmtrZnBLVGkwZEdocU5YRVVLOFFZ).

 ## About

 This software package is accompanied by a binary release of (1) frozen models trained on Atari games by a variety of deep reinforcement learning methods, and (2) cached gameplay experience of those agents in their